Homemade chicken stock

 - Do you like crispy chicken skin?
 Then spread out the chicken skin pieces on an oven sheet lined with parchment paper, add spices to taste, and bake in the oven at 400°F (200°C) for about 15 minutes or until they are crispy.

-- Crack the chicken bones and break up into smaller pieces.
+- Crack the chicken bones and break them up into smaller pieces.
 Put the bones back into the pot and simmer for about three more hours.

 - Filter the stock through a fine strainer and pour the stock back into the pot.
 Reduce to half or more, depending on how rich you want your stock to be.
 The stock isn't supposed to boil vigorously; just let it simmer over medium-low heat.
 Season with salt to taste towards the end.